afcarvallo/covid_19_document_type_screening/README.md

 # COVID-19 document type screening with neural language models for evidence-based healthcare

-This repository contains the code used for experiments for COVID-19 document type screening.
+This repository contains the code used for COVID-19 document type screening.

 We use an XLNET model finetuned on Epistemonikos dataset consisting on non-covid evidence labeled as systematic-review, primary study non randomized controlled trial, primary study randomized controlled trial, broad synthesis and excluded.
 And compare to baselines BioBERT and Random Forest.